Easy Sea Buckthorn Curd (No Added Sugar)

 Sea Buckthorn Curd- Nutritional Powerhouse

-Growing up in Poland, the arrival of fall was marked by the vibrant orange hue of sea buckthorn berries dotting the landscape.
-These berries were a treasured find, often foraged during family outings in the countryside.
+Growing up in Poland, these berries were a sign of fall and treasured find, often foraged during family outings in the countryside.
 The tart, nutrient-packed fruit was a staple in our household, especially when transformed into a delicious sea buckthorn curd.
 This rich, tangy spread became a seasonal treat, a way to savor the last days of summer as the crisp autumn air set in.

 What is Sea Buckthorn?

 In Poland, we harvest sea buckthorn in the fall, usually around September or October.
-By this time, the berries are fully ripe and bursting with flavor.
-The bushes, though thorny, yield their bounty to those willing to carefully pick the small, juicy fruits.
-Sea buckthorn berries are typically harvested in the fall, usually between September and October.
-This is when the berries are fully ripe and peak in flavor and nutritional value.
+By this time, the berries are fully ripe and bursting with flavor and are in peak of nutritional value.
 The bright orange berries should be plump and slightly soft to the touch, indicating they’re ready to be picked.

 Due to the shrub’s thorny branches, harvesting sea buckthorn can be a bit tricky, so it’s best to wear protective gloves.
 Some people also freeze the branches before harvesting, as this makes the berries easier to remove.
 The berries are then often turned into seabuckthorn juice or, in our case, a luxurious sea buckthorn curd that captures the essence of the season.